rhel-labs/learn-katacoda/crypto-policy/step2.md

 should disable some less-secure encryption algorithms and enforce some minimum strength used by others.

-Those of you that have applications and services that utilize asymetric encryption through RSA based certificates, your certificates should use at least a 3072 bit public key for their cypher.
+Those of you that have applications and services that utilize asymmetric encryption through RSA based certificates, your certificates should use at least a 3072 bit public key for their cipher.

 TLS connections should only be offered to clients using TLS version 1.2 or higher.
 TLS 1.0 and 1.1 should no longer be used for encrypted